 Text-to-Speech Lip Sync Guide

 Combine text-to-speech with lip sync to create talking head videos from just text and a source video.
-Type a script, pick a voice, and Sync generates a video where the speaker’s lips match the spoken words.
+Type a script, pick a voice, and Sync Labs generates a video where the speaker’s lips match the spoken words.

 Using the Built-in ElevenLabs Integration